bz0qyz/soloSafe/README.md

 # soloSafe
 A simple TLS self-signed certificate and key generator.

+## DEPRECATED
+This project has been replaced by a more comprehensive python script that supports self-signed CA and CA signed certificates.

+Take a look at [tls-simple](https://github.com/bz0qyz/tls-simple)

 ## Usage
 `bash solo-safe.sh -cn <common name> [ <OPTIONS> ]`